Jon-techReturner/mars-rover-tech-task/README.md

         - E => S,
         - S => W,
         - W => N
-+ Undestanding the X an Y Coordinates
++ Undestanding the X and Y Coordinates
 + Read/Review what & how the Rovers works / what is Plateau
 + Understand/Review/Divide the Brief